Factor Your Government Receivables to Grow Your Business

 Government Contract Financing Requirements

-Is Your Business Eligible for Receivables Financing?
+Is Your Business Eligible for Accounts Receivable Factoring?

 Contracts for federal, state, local and municipal projects are eligible for factoring government receivables.
-Government factoring offers the benefit of liquidity without debt, as well as total control of cash flow.
+Government receivables factoring offers the benefit of liquidity without debt, as well as total control of cash flow.
 Here’s an example of some industries that are eligible for receivables financing: